Orzelius/talos/website/content/v1.9/talos-guides/network/device-selector.md

 - `driver` - matches a device by its driver name
 - `hardwareAddr` - matches a device by its hardware address
-- `permanentAddr` - matches a device by its permanent hardware address
 - `busPath` - matches a device by its PCI bus path
 - `pciID` - matches a device by its PCI vendor and device ID
 - `physical` - matches only physical devices (vs. virtual devices, e.g. bonds and VLANs)